Metroid: Other M: Legacy

-Since its release, elements of Metroid: Other M have appeared in other games.
 The Geothermal Power Plant is featured as a playable stage in Dead or Alive: Dimensions, a fighting game developed for the Nintendo 3DS by Team Ninja.
 The stage features Ridley as a stage hazard, while Samus appears as an assist character in the Morph Ball form, who will drop a Power Bomb that switches the combatants' location when a sound is made in the microphone.
 Samus is not featured as a playable character in Dead or Alive: Dimensions, as Yosuke Hayashi explained that "it would be better to let her focus on her job rather than kicking everyone's butt in Dead or Alive: Dimensions".
 The Pyrosphere also appears as a stage in Super Smash Bros. for Wii U.

 Ahead of the release of Metroid Dread in 2021, Nintendo released a large amount of marketing material which leaned into nostalgia value and the franchise's long history, including releasing classic artwork from older titles in high resolution.
 Den of Geek noted that Nintendo was however omitting Other M from this process.
 They added that "Nintendo hasn't officially removed it from the canon, but they're also clearly not drawing from it".
 The only mention of the game was a section on the Dread promotional website discussing the franchise's history.